gemseo/gemseo/doc_src/postprocessing/index.rst

 How to apply a post-process feature?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From this ``scenario``, we can apply any kind of post-processing dedicated to :class:`~gemseo.core.scenario.Scenario` instances,
+From this ``scenario``, we can apply any kind of post-processing dedicated to :class:`~gemseo.scenarios.scenario.Scenario` instances,

-- either by means of its :meth:`~gemseo.core.scenario.Scenario.post_process` method:
+- either by means of its :meth:`~gemseo.scenarios.scenario.Scenario.post_process` method:

-    .. automethod:: gemseo.core.scenario.Scenario.post_process
+    .. automethod:: gemseo.scenarios.scenario.Scenario.post_process
        :noindex:

 - or by means of the :func:`.execute_post` API method: